-Bean Tree Farm is located in Dancing Rocks Community, an eco-logical residential community of 5 rammed-earth/straw bale homes and barn, clustered within a 20-acre saguaro/ironwood forest.
+Bean Tree Farm is located in Dancing Rocks Community, an eco-logical residential community of 5 rammed-earth homes and barn, clustered within a 20-acre saguaro/ironwood forest.
 The community evolved from a care-taking position begun in 1985.
 In 1989 the first passive solar rammed-earth home was built next to a 1930's stone well-house.
 After permaculture studies and practice in the early 1990's, the idea of a residential community began to take shape.
-There are presently five rammed-earth homes and a barn on a clustered developed area of 15% of the 20 acre site, and an additional 16 acres of natural conservation area.
-Three families are currently owner-residents, and there are opportunities for interns, students and additional residents.
+There are presently five rammed-earth homes and a barn on a clustered developed area of 15% of the 20 acre site, more than 16 acres of which is a deeded natural conservation area.
+Three families are currently owner-residents, and there are educational farm stay opportunities for interns, retreat participants and prospective residents.

 Bean Tree Farm has become the educational (f)arm of our residential community.
 We facilitate workshops, tours, desert food feasts, and collaborate on projects with Desert Harvesters, Community Food Bank Community Food Resource Center, Lorenziniworks, Prescott College, Sonoran Permaculture Guild and others, with the much-appreciated contributions of farm interns and volunteers.